-34. As part of her company's SWOT analysis, Valerie is assessing the company's internal environment, including A. competition.
+33. As part of her company's SWOT analysis, Valerie is assessing the company's internal environment, including

+A. competition.

 B. the economy.

 C. strengths and weaknesses.

 D. demographics.

 E. opportunities and threats.

 The internal components of a SWOT analysis are strengths and weaknesses.

+AACSB: Analytical Thinking

-35. AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Analyze a marketing situation using SWOT analysis.
-Topic: The Marketing Plan Samantha is charged with assessing her company's external environment as part of a SWOT analysis.
-Samantha will study her company's A. strengths and weaknesses.
+Accessibility: Keyboard Navigation

+Blooms: Remember Difficulty: 1 Easy

+Learning Objective: 02-03 Analyze a marketing situation using SWOT analyses.
+Topic: SWOT Analysis

+34. Samantha is charged with assessing her company's external environment as part of a SWOT

+analysis.
+Samantha will study her company's

+A. strengths and weaknesses.

 B. sales history.

 C. pension plan.

 D. product specifications.

 E. opportunities and threats.

 The external components of a SWOT analysis are opportunities and threats.

+AACSB: Analytical Thinking

-AACSB: Analytic Accessibility: Keyboard Navigation
+Accessibility: Keyboard Navigation

-Learning Objective: 02-03 Analyze a marketing situation using SWOT analysis.
+Learning Objective: 02-03 Analyze a marketing situation using SWOT analyses.